erisonsuzuki/financial_agent_system/README.md

 - `make shell`: Access the shell of the running application container.
 - `make db-shell`: Connect to a PostgreSQL shell inside the database container.
 - `make test`: Run the unit test suite.
-- `make agent-query q="..."`: Send a query to the registration agent.
+- `make agent-register q="..."`: Send a query to the registration agent.
+- `make agent-manage q="..."`: Send a query to the management agent.